terminal29/Arduino-Tracker-Plugin/README.md

 The X axis of your MPU should be pointing toward the left, and y axis pointing toward you and be mounted on the front of your headset for the axes to align.

 If your axes are slightly off, run the calibration script in the MPU6050 library examples and find your offsets, then modify the existing offsets in the Arduino Tracker Sketch file and reupload to your board.

+Tested with snapshot OSVR-Core-Snapshot-v0.6-1935-ga2cba4b6-build281-vs12-64bit, some older versions will crash with this plugin, if yours does this please update to a later version of the osvr server.